donnybrilliant/terminal.sh/README.md

   - Bandwidth:
     - Bandwidth-intensive operations should consume more bandwidth, requiring players to balance their network usage.
     - Stealing bandwidth can temporarily boost a player's capabilities but should be balanced against other operations.

+Skill Trees and Customization: Allow players to develop and customize their hacker profiles.
+Different skills could enhance various aspects of hacking, like speed, stealth, or strength of attacks.
+Players could specialize in different "hacker classes," such as a Cryptographer, Network Specialist, or Social Engineer.